Golden fluffy Maple Pudding from 1940 is a baked pudding with a moist cake-like texture and sweet maple syrup glaze.

 • Add a portion of flour mix, beat well, then a portion of milk.
 Beat well and repeat until all flour mix and milk is incorporated.

-• Spoon or carefully pour batter over hot syrup in baking dish.
+• Spoon or carefully pour batter over hot syrup in a baking dish.
 Bake in preheated oven for 25-30 minutes or until golden brown and firm to touch.

 • Cool 10-15 minutes before carefully inverting onto a serving dish.
 Serve warm*.
 Garnish with nuts (optional) and serve with whipped cream (optional).